A Quick Guide to Nusa Penida

 Mupu Beach Bar and Resto

 A chilled beach club that won’t break the bank, but will make you want to go back.
 Take it from us, we spent our first evening there, and went straight back the next day.
 The lure of good munch and good vibes was simply too strong.
+This was definitely the top of our best restaurants in Nusa Penida.
+Maybe because we went once, fell in love, and stayed there most of our time in Nusa Penida.
+Oops.

 In the evenings, happy hour will give you 3 cocktails for the price of 2 and if you can carry them all at once, they’re free!
 That’s not true, but it would be cool if it was right?
 No but really – you can choose any 3 from the menu, we got 2 frozen daiquiris and a pina colada, and it only cost us 160K (around £8).
 I’ve heard Freddos cost that much at home now.
 We accidentally on purpose spent hours there listening to live music, eating and drinking.